ibm-cloud-docs/track-spend-with-cloudability/plan.md

 3. Select **Manage Profile**.
 4. Select the **Preferences** tab to reveal the **Cloudability API** section on the right.
 5. If an API Key is not viewable, click **Enable Access** to reveal the API Key displayed in the text box.
-6. Copy and securely store the API Key for the next step of [configuring the DA](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).
+6. Copy and securely store the API Key for the next step of [configuring the deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).

-See the [Cloudability getting started API documentation](https://help.apptio.com/en-us/cloudability/api/v3/getting%20started%20with%20the%20cloudability.htm){: external} for more details.
+See the [Cloudability getting started API documentation](https://www.ibm.com/docs/en/cloudability-commercial){: external} for more details.

 ### Option 2: Acquiring an Access Administration API key
 {: #frontdoor-api-key}